AmrHossam902/mysql-benchmark-billion-rows/readme.md

         - all records are ordered by nature because of sequential key
         - there are no indexes to worry about while insertion.

-    - results:
+    **Observations :**

     - 100,000,000 records took about 22 mins.
     - populating the table with 900_000_000 records took about 3hrs 20 mins.
-        - building index for firstName col when the table has 100_000_000 records took 6.5 mins
+    - building index for firstName col when the table has 100_000_000 records took 6.5 mins.
-        - building index for firstname col when the table has 200_000_000 records took 13.25 mins
+    - building index for firstname col when the table has 200_000_000 records took 13.25 mins.
-        - building index for firstname col when the table has 700_000_000 records took 38.3 mins
+    - building index for firstname col when the table has 700_000_000 records took 38.3 mins.
-        - building index for firstName col when the table has 900_000_000 records took 58 mins
+    - building index for firstName col when the table has 900_000_000 records took 58 mins.

+    <br/><br/>

 # schema after updates